It seems the publishing waters are getting murkier and murkier.

 This question is a personal one.

-It could be you’ve tried to get a traditional publishing contract, but it just didn’t work out.
-This may not mean your book isn’t good, it means the publishing industry in overwhelmed with books.
+It’s possible that you’ve tried to get a traditional publishing contract, but it just didn’t work out.
+This may not mean your book isn’t good; it means the publishing industry is overwhelmed with books.

 Chicken Soup for the Soul received 144 rejections before getting a contract with a small publisher.

-Or, it could be you have the ‘I want it now’ publishing syndrome.
-The thought of having to wait even six-months or a year to get your book published is more than you can handle.
+Or, you may have the ‘I want it now’ publishing syndrome.
+The thought of having to wait even six months or a year to get your book published is more than you can handle.

 If you feel self-publishing is the way to go for you, GO for it.

-While there are lots of less-than-professional services out there, there are also some good ones.
+While there are lots of less-than-professional services available, there are also some reputable ones.
 You’ll have to do your homework.
 Research services.
 Review some of their books.

-Below are two articles that may be helpful:
+Below is an article that may be helpful:

 –https://selfpublishing.com/self-publishing-companies/